wazum/sluggi/README.md

 # sluggi — The little TYPO3 CMS slug helper

-:fire: **You have to update _sluggi_ to >= 1.9.1 if you update TYPO3 Core to 9.5.14, as this introduced a core bug where it's impossible to add additional fields for fetching the page root line**
+:fire: **Use sluggi < 2.0 for TYPO3 9 and sluggi >= 2.0 for TYPO3 10 **

 ## What does it do?

 The latest version of the extension …
 * modifies the page slug field, so normal users can only edit the part of the page slug they have appropriate permissions on the related pages (see screenshot and example below)
 * allows administrators to restrict editing the page slug on certain pages
-* renames slug segments recursively, so if you change the slug of a parent page, the segments of this page are updated in all slugs on child pages.
-[Redirects](https://docs.typo3.org/typo3cms/extensions/core/Changelog/9.1/Feature-83631-SystemExtensionRedirectsHasBeenAdded.html) are created for all renamed pages if the `typo3/cms-redirects` extension is active
-* renames slug segments when moving a page (including child pages recursively)
+* updates slug segments when moving a page (including child pages recursively)
 * allows to synchronize the slug segment with the configured (title) fields automatically (behaviour like with RealURL)
 * sets a fallback chain for page slug calculation as follows (the first nonempty value is used): Alternative page title > Page title (you can change the fields used in the extension configuration)
 * configures a replacement of forward slashes (`/`) in the page slug with a hyphen (`-`) for new pages (existing pages are not affected as long as you don't recalculate the slugs)
-* allows to set a flag to allow editing only for the last part of the URL
+* allows to set a flag to allow editing only for the last part of the URL (like with RealURL)
+* respects any PageTypeSuffix route enhancer configuration (e.g. a '.html' suffix)

 # Extension settings